RealProHenis/OBS-Dock-Layout-Manager/README.md

 ## How To Use:
 1. After installing the plugin, open OBS Studio.
 2. Set all docks to your preferred location & size.
-3. Go to 'Tools' -> 'Dock Layout Manager'.
+3. In the top OBS menu bar, go to 'Tools' -> 'Dock Layout Manager'.
 4. Click 'New', and enter a name for the dock layout.
 5. That's it!
 Your dock layout is saved.
    - Optional: If you want a dock layout to automatically apply on OBS startup, select the layout, and click 'Set as Default'.